WHAT DO I DO WHEN A DEATH OCCURS ?

 - organising a wake (if desired)

-Once the service date and time has been confirmed with our staff, we can assist you in inform anyone whom you think would like to attend.
+Once the service date and time has been confirmed, it may be a requirement to place a notice in the newspaper/s to inform the community of the death and the details of the funeral service.
 To avoid missing any key guests, you may want to contact close friends and family directly.

 Please call (02) 69 218 218

-for a free consult and honest planning advice from our experienced staff
+for a consultation and honest planning advice from our experienced staff